Ontario Highway 40: History

 Highway 40 was established at the height of the Great Depression, during the spring of 1934.
 The subsequent improvement of the roadway employed several dozen men eight hours per day, six days per week at minimum wage as a depression-relief project.

 It was created by the assumption of the St. Clair River Road, as well as several lengths of concession road created as a result of statute labour by adjacent settlers as part of the requirements to secure a land deed.
 On March 28, the road connecting Chatham with Wallaceburg was assumed by the Department of Highways (DHO) and designated King's Highway 40.
 Just over a month later, on May 2, the DHO assumed the route between Wallaceburg and Sarnia known today as the St. Clair Parkway.
 The 80.6 km route connected Highway 2 in Chatham with Highway 7 and Highway 22 in Sarnia.

 The designation came just weeks before the 1934 Ontario general election, which saw Lambton West incumbent Conservative Member of the Legislative Assembly Andrew Robinson McMillen replaced by Liberal William Guthrie.
 As such, it was seen as a fruitless last-ditch attempt to garner votes.

 Sarnia Bypass

 In the decade following World War II, automobile use in North America increased dramatically, inundating many highways on the approach to and within urbanized areas with heavy traffic.
 As a result, freeways and bypasses were constructed throughout the province, allowing drivers not destined for those locations avoid congestion.
-In 1957, the DHO announced that Highway 402 would be extended east of Sarnia to London, starting with the construction of an interchange at Modeland Road.
+In 1957, the DHO announced that Highway 402 would be extended east of Sarnia to London, starting with the construction of an interchange at Modeland Road to replace the at-grade intersection, although Highway 402 would continue to default to Highway 7 for the near future as the rest of the extension was still being planned.

-This interchange would serve as the terminus for a new bypass of Sarnia.
+This interchange would serve as the terminus for a new bypass of Sarnia, as in 1980 a second overpass was built at this interchange during the twinning of Highway 40 to Wellington Street.

 On May 1, 1963, portions of Modeland Road and Churchill Line were taken over by the DHO and numbered as Highway 40A.

 These roads were reconstructed over the following year to provincial standards.
 On October 25, 1963, the Sarnia Bypass was opened to traffic.